Our evidence-based analysis of Phosphatidylserine features

-It boosts levels of the brain chemicals that can enhance mood, motivation, and cognition, and it has been shown to effectively combat both stress and depression.
+It boosts levels of the brain chemicals that can enhance mood, motivation, and cognition, and it has been shown to combat both stress and depression effectively.

 It may improve endurance so you can exercise longer and more efficiently, and it can keep your brain working better as you get older.
 And while it’s doing all that, it also provides structure and protection to every cell in your body.

-For anyone who is interested in maximizing their mental and physical capabilities and staying sharp as they age, phosphatidylserine is definitely a nootropic worth considering.
+For anyone interested in maximizing their mental and physical capabilities and staying sharp as they age, phosphatidylserine is a nootropic worth considering.